IoSL-INav/project/user-stories-and-use-cases/user-stories-and-use-cases.md

 * As a user, I want to be able to use the app in order to locate my friends
 * As a user, I want to share my location so that my friends can find me
+* As a user, I want to be able to see my friends already located in my area
 * As a user, I want to be able to add friends in order to share locations
 * As a user, I want to restrict the location access to only my selected friends
 * As a user, I want to be able to completely turn off the location tracking